 If you haven’t heard of Influencer Marketing in Politics, it’s when politicians pay famous people to talk about them on their social media.

-Some influencers in the community are taking action to change the way politics works.
-They want politicians to use social media more often, and they believe that if they can get more people talking about politics, it will improve our country’s future.
+Some influencers in the community are taking action to change how politics works.
+They want politicians to use social media more often and believe that getting more people to talk about politics will improve our country’s future.

 Social media has revolutionized how politicians can reach out to their constituents.
 Through the use of influencers, they can connect with potential voters in unprecedented ways.